-- 1. Offer patient a recovery coach if available (or enter referral for outpatient follow up) - 2.
+- 1. Offer patient a peer recovery coach if available (or enter referral for outpatient follow up) - 2.
 Calculate COWS score - If COWS greater than 12 with one objective sign of withdrawal (tachycardia, mydriasis, tearing, yawning, sweating, diarrhea), proceed to #3. - If these criteria are not met, patient is not in adequate level of withdrawal necessary to induce onto buprenorphine.
-If the provider is x waivered or approved to dispense buprenorphine from ED, consider a "home Induction" (using the guideline below).
+Consider a "home Induction" (using the guideline below) after either dispensing (if approved) or writing a prescription for buprenorphine (a DEA X-waiver is no longer required).
+See #5 for more information.
 Alternatively, the patient can be observed until an adequate COWS score is reached to begin induction. - 3.
 Order buprenorphine 8 mg sublingual.
 The buprenorphine/naloxone combination product can be used.
 The nurse should educate the patient regarding sublingual administration as the medication should not be swallowed. - 4.
 Observe the patient for 60 minutes.
 If the patient's symptoms have improved and the patient is comfortable, proceed to #5 and #6.
 If the patient is not improving or worsening, proceed to #7. - 5.
-Initiate discharge plan which may include - Prescription for buprenorphine/naloxone 16 mg daily sublingual for up to 7 days (if the provider is X waivered). - Dispensing of buprenorphine/naloxone 16 mg daily sublingual up to 3 days of medication (if provider has been granted DEA permission see page 5). - Plan to have the patient return to the ED for daily sublingual buprenorphine administration for up to 72 hours after provider visit. - Patient follow up instructions should include clear plan (ideally with an appointment time/day at an outpatient treatment program but may also include how the patient should contact the treatment program or when the patient will be contacted for appointment time).
+Initiate discharge plan which may include: - Prescription for buprenorphine/naloxone 16 mg daily sublingual for up to 7 days (a DEA X-waiver is no longer required to prescribe buprenorphine).
+As prescribing buprenorphine is now simpler, having the patient return to the ED for daily administration of buprenorphine is no longer a recommended pathway. - Dispensing of buprenorphine/naloxone 16 mg daily sublingual up to 3 days of medication (if provider has been granted DEA permission see page 5). - Patient follow up instructions should include clear plan (ideally with an appointment time/day at an outpatient treatment program but may also include how the patient should contact the treatment program or when the patient will be contacted for appointment time).
 Patient should also be given a number to call if they have questions related to their ED visit. - 6.
 Discharge with a dispensed naloxone kit. - 7.
-If, after initial dose of buprenorphine, the COWS score is increasing, this may represent worsening withdrawal OR precipitated withdrawal.
+If, after the initial dose of buprenorphine, the COWS score is increasing, this may represent worsening or precipitated withdrawal.
 Administer adjuvant medications as needed and continue administering buprenorphine 8 mg sublingual every hour up to 24 mg.
 If, after up to 24 mg is administered, the COWS score improves and the patient is stable, proceed to step #5 and #6.
-If, after administering the maximum dosing of up to 24 mg, the COWS score is worsening, consult an MOUD specialist and/or request patient admission to hospital.
+If, after administering the maximum dosing of up to 24 mg, the COWS score is worsening, consult an addiction medicine specialist and/or request patient admission to hospital.